technomancy/leiningen/doc/TUTORIAL.md

     Ran 1 tests containing 1 assertions.
     1 failures, 0 errors.

-Of course, we haven't written any tests yet, so we've just got the skeleton failing tests that Leiningen gave us with `lein new`.
-But once we fill it in the test suite will become more useful.
+Once we fill it in the test suite will become more useful.
 Sometimes if you've got a large test suite you'll want to run just one or two namespaces at a time; `lein test my.test.stuff` will do that..
 You also might want to break up your tests using test selectors; see `lein